>TOPICS

 Presumptions

 Accordingly, the yogi is not safe from falling back until s/he has reached this stage.
-By all means, s/he must be on guard to identify with the states that have been reached or develop any spiritual pride.
+In any case, he must be careful not to identify with the attained states or develop any spiritual pride.

 Whereas although true enlightenment exists, it exists entirely apart from the context of ego and the arena of presumptions.
 The enlightened state doesn’t presume itself to be enlightened, ego presumes to be enlightened.
 And since most people are identified with their ego, individuals also presume themselves to be enlightened.
 The problem with mistaking the fact of one’s enlightenment is that it negatively affects the person’s drive toward realization.
 It is an obstacle to the growth process.
 13